NLFCampus/NLFCampus.github.io/README.md

 The website for the New Life Fellowship (campus group) of the [Twin City Chinese Christian Church](http://www.tcccc.org/).
-Welcome to visit the website and join us the seek the **truth of life** through **Jesus Christ**.
+Welcome to visit the website and join us to seek the **truth of life** through **Jesus Christ**.

 ## Quick start to making contributions